AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 ## Summary
 In this section we will learn how to set up and run multiple phonopy calculations using FHI-vibes and FireWorks.
-In the workflow we will also describe how we systematically determine if the supercell size is converged for a given material, so all materials will be calculated to the same level of accuracy.
+In the workflow we will also describe how we systematically determine if the supercell size is converged for a given material, so all materials will be calculated to the same level of precision.
 As an example we will use Si and MgO for this tutorial, but it can be extended to any set of materials.

 ## Setup workflow.in file

-Setting up a high-throughput workflow to perform multiple `phonopy` calculation is similar to settings up a single calculation, but with a few additional steps to ensure the calculations are done in a similar manner.
+Setting up a high-throughput workflow to perform multiple `phonopy` calculation is similar to setting up a single calculation, but with a few additional steps to ensure the calculations are done in a similar manner.
-Because the high throughput workflows are designed to be flexible, there is no `vibes template` command to automatically generate them, but modifying the workflows you'll work with here and in [the multi-step tutorial](../1_multistep) should be good guide on how to get started.
+Because the high throughput workflows are designed to be flexible, there is no `vibes template` command to automatically generate them, but modifying the workflows you'll work with here and in [the multi-step tutorial](2_multistep.md) should be good guide on how to get started.

-In this case only two materials (Si-diamond and MgO-rock salt) will be calculated, but the workflow can be used to generate a harmonic model an arbitrary number of materials.
+In this case only two materials (Si-diamond and MgO-rock salt) will be calculated, but the workflow can be used to generate a harmonic model for an arbitrary number of materials.
-As usual, we will not fully converge the results for these examples, so to allow for rapid execution and testing.
+As before, we will not fully converge the results for these examples, so to allow for rapid execution and testing.

 We start from already relaxed structures for silicon and magnesium oxide and store them in `Si/geometry.in` and `MgO/geometry.in`, respectively. *Note: Typically, one does not have relaxed structures already available.
-Information on how to perform a relaxation before running the phonon calculations (i.e. a multistep workflow) will be given in [the multistep tutorial](../1_multistep).*
+Information on how to perform a relaxation before running the phonon calculations (i.e. a multistep workflow) will be given in [the multistep tutorial](2_multistep.md).*

 ??? info "`Si/geometry.in`"
     ```